amd/gaia/README.md

 1. Create and activate a conda environment:
     1. `conda create -n gaia python=3.10`
     1. `conda activate gaia`
+1. Install GAIA package and dependencies, note this command will install dependencies for all agents:
-1. Install gaia: `pip install -e .`
+    1. `pip install -e .[all]`
-1. Start gaia webserver and choose agent to run: `python run.py`
-1. Open `AIG Demo Hub`, click on `Open Demo` and use `http://localhost:<port>/api/messages`
-* NOTE: each agent is hosted on a separate port, connect to the desired agent by modifying the target port above.
-See gaia web server shell for port details.

-## Install GAIA Agents

-To install a specific agent, make sure to add the `[<agent>]` prefix, for example: `pip install -e .[neo]`
+1. To install dependencies for a single agent, make sure to add the `[<agent_name>]` suffix, for example:
+    1. `pip install -e .[neo]`

+## Install Lemonade Web Server

+GAIA requires the Lemonade Web Server to run, follow the install directions below.
+1. Clone the lemonade repo, which is used for hosting local LLMs using a streaming web server: `git clone https://github.com/aigdat/genai.git`
+1. Follow the directions for setup (here)[https://github.com/aigdat/genai/blob/main/docs/easy_ryzenai_npu.md]
+1. Activate virtual environment: `conda activate ryzenai-transformers`

 # Running the Ryzen AI NPU Web Server

-GAIA requires a NPU web server to run properly.
-Setup the Ryzen AI NPU web server by following the directions below.
-1. Clone the lemonade repo, which is used for hosting LLMs via a web server: `git clone https://github.com/aigdat/genai.git`
-1. Follow directions for setup and running the Ryzen AI NPU described (here)[https://github.com/aigdat/genai/blob/main/docs/easy_ryzenai_npu.md]
-1. Activate virtual environment: `conda activate ryzenai-transformers`
 1. Run: `setup.bat`
 1. Run: `start_npu_server`
 1. You should see an output similar to the one below: